 Before you can see (that is pet, cuddle, walk, and get to know) any animal in our kennel, we’ll ask you to complete a Short form.
 The Short form must be completed first in order to minimize stress for you and the animals.
 The Short form will allow the opportunity to tell us more about what you are looking for in a companion animal and what your current lifestyle is like.
 With this information we will then be able to better direct you towards the perfect companion for you and your family.

-Once a companion match has been made, you will then fill out our application (if you have not already submitted one online), and this will be reviewed by one of our staff members.
-We require the entire family that will be living with the animal to meet the animal prior to adoption.
-We do not adopt out animals as gifts or to anyone under the age of 21.
-After going over the application, a Home Check may or may not be required.
+Once a companion match has been made, you will then fill out our application (if you have not already submitted one online), and this will be reviewed by our adoption coordinator.
 Each adoption process may vary due to the needs of the animal and background of the applicant.
-If a home check is needed, a volunteer will contact you and set up a time to meet with you at your home at your convenience.
-If you rent, we will require written approval from your landlord that you are allowed to share your home with a furry friend.
-Also note: Size, Breed and Age Restrictions.
+If a home check or dog match is needed, our adoption coordinator will contact you to set it up at your convenience.

-Let Us Repeat: Our goal at Pet Orphans Of Southern California is to provide all of our animals with loving, permanent homes.
+Our goal at Pet Orphans Of Southern California is to provide all of our animals with loving, permanent homes.
 Please know that our goal is not to be frustrating or evasive to you.
 We want you to understand that it is stressful and upsetting, in fact, downright devastating for the animals, for our staff, and most importantly for you, when adoptions don’t work out and pets have to come back to us.
-We do not partake in irresponsible placements.
 You can be assured that all steps are taken from the point of rescue intake to the point of placement in a new home to ensure and encourage positive relationships between animals and people.
 So please bear with us and be patient and understand that going through the process the way we do really is the best policy for all of us.

 Why should you adopt?